After a Coal Spike, Beijing Closes Roads and Playgrounds Due to Heavy Smog.

 According to the country’s weather forecaster, a heavy veil of pollution covered swaths of northern China on Friday, reducing visibility to less than 200 meters (yards) in some parts.

-Schools in Beijing, which will host the Winter Olympics in February, have been told to suspend physical education courses and outdoor activities, blaming the pollution on “unfavorable weather conditions and regional pollution spread.”
+Physical education programs and outdoor activities have been banned in schools in the capital, which will host the Winter Olympics in February.

-Due to poor visibility, roadways leading to key cities including as Shanghai, Tianjin, and Harbin were blocked on Friday.
+Due to poor visibility, roadways leading to important cities including as Shanghai, Tianjin, and Harbin were closed.

-Pollutant levels discovered by a monitoring station at the US embassy in Beijing on Friday morning were classified as “extremely harmful” for the general public.
+Pollutant levels discovered by a monitoring station at the US embassy in Beijing on Friday were deemed “extremely unsafe” for the general public.

-PM 2.5 levels, which penetrate deep into human lungs and cause respiratory diseases, were hovering about 220, well beyond the WHO’s recommended limit of 15.
+PM 2.5 levels, which penetrate deep into the lungs and cause respiratory diseases, were hovering above 230, well beyond the WHO’s recommended limit of 15.

-According to city officials, the pollution is expected to last until at least Saturday evening.
+Beijing officials blamed the smog on a combination of “unfavorable weather circumstances and regional pollution spread,” and predicted that it would last until Saturday evening.

-China announced earlier this week that it has raised daily coal production by almost one million tonnes to alleviate a recent energy crisis that had forced enterprises to close.
+But, according to Greenpeace East Asia climate and energy manager Danqing Li, “the main cause of haze in north China is fossil fuel combustion.”

 Coal is used to create around 60% of China’s electricity.